Nandostream11/Nandostream11.github.io/_tabs/about-me.md

 <span style="font-size:1.5em;">Hi there!
 This is Anand.</span>

 I am a passionate robotics engineer with a strong inclination toward intelligent systems, design, and perception.
 My experience spans the development of legged and mobile robots, focusing on robust systems.
-Having worked on Legged Robots and Mobile Robots, I look forward to collaborating on Drone-based(Underwater) projects as well as more intelligent robotics projects.

-I thrive at the intersection of hardware and software, continuously working to bridge mechanical design, electronics, and algorithmic control.
+I thrive at the intersection of hardware and software, working to bridge mechanical design, electronics, and algorithmic control through software frameworks.
 I am always open to collaboration and discussions that push the boundaries of autonomous systems, and I look forward to contributing meaningfully to the future of robotics.

-Learning to integrate Machine Learning into robotic control systems for adaptive and intelligent behavior.

 # Contact